ICJIA/icjia-gata-next-2020/public/materials/funding/2020-voca-victim-assistance/2020-voca-victim-assistance.md

 ## Notice of Intent

 Agencies interested in applying are asked to submit an online Notice of Intent by **11:59 p.m., October 25, 2020.**

-Information provided during this webinar recording will be unofficial and not binding on the state.

 [Complete Notice of Intent](https://icjia.az1.qualtrics.com/jfe/form/SV_bHq6wHBFFHJteqF) {.text-center .noi-link}